riccardocadei/Higgs-Boson-Challange-2020-EPFL/README.md

 ### Notebook

-`main.ipynb`: demonstrating the accuracy of different methods with data analysis.
+`main.ipynb`: demonstrating the accuracy of different methods.

-`plots.ipynb`: visualizing the accuracy and error with different parameters.
+`plots.ipynb`: data analysis and visualizion of the accuracy and error with different choices ofparameters.

 ### Report